 For students with an EHCP, or where a pupil is identified in the SEND Support category, additional meetings will occur throughout the year.
-Parents, the pupil, external agents, teachers, key workers and support assistants will be invited to the Annual Review meeting, in which progress will be discussed in depth and all attendees will be an integral part of the target setting process.
-For pupils on the SEND Support register (K), regular cluster meetings will take place and the progress of these learners will be robustly reviewed and interventions implemented where necessary.
-At Winchmore we offer support services for parents, for example we are currently running English to Speakers of Other Languages (ESOL) lessons to help parents develop their language and literacy skills.
+Parents, the pupil, external agents, teachers and support assistants will be invited to the Annual Review meeting, in which progress will be discussed in depth and all attendees will be an integral part of the target setting process.
+For pupils at SEND Support, regular cluster meetings will take place and the progress of these learners will be robustly reviewed and interventions implemented where necessary At Winchmore we offer support services for parents, for example we are currently running English to Speakers of Other Languages (ESOL) lessons to help parents develop their language and literacy skills.
 Such programs are designed to maximise the potential for effective communication between home and the school and to ensure that parents feel more empowered to help their children at home, for example with their homework.